ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/cloudtrail-detections.md

 ---

 {: .goal }
-> **Goal:** At the end of this module, you will understand that Sysdig can detect threats not only in hosts, but also in cloud environments, by analyzing CloudTrail logs and performing real-time analysis.
+> At the end of this module, you will understand that Sysdig can detect threats not only in hosts, but also in cloud environments, by analyzing CloudTrail logs and performing real-time analysis.

 ## CloudTrail Detections